RodrigueMenet/ubi-tasks/README.md

 Once built, you can find ubi_tasks generated executable under out/build/x64-Debug folder

-You can run it with following commands
+You can run it by following the usage below

-__[to complete]__
+Usage:
+  Ubi-Tasks [OPTION...]

+  -i, --input arg   MANDATORY -- input directory path -t, --type arg    MANDATORY -- the type of task to execute (opus / hash) -o, --output arg  (opus only) output directory path (default:
+                    ./OPUS_OUTPUT)
+  -m, --mode arg    (opus only) opus mode (voip, audio or lowdelay) (default:
+                    audio)
+  -s, --seed arg    (hash only) the CRC32 seed (default: 0) -h, --help        Print usage

-Anyway, usage appears if you do not provide expected parameters
+Anyway, usage appears if you do not provide mandatory parameters

 ## QUESTIONS ANSWERS